Skip navigation

 Community Say on Kooya Road Development

+The Kooya Rd site is too important to be turned into unsustainable and unaffordable urban lots.
 Sign up on this page to be on my email list to stay up-to-date with our campaign for community views to be heard.
-If you'd like to support our campaign write to the Lord Mayor here to demand a better outcome for Kooya Road

 Updates

-At the end of the prescribed submission period, Council asked the developer to respond to a number of issues with the application.
+At the end of the prescribed submission period for this DA, Council asked the developer to respond to a number of issues with the application.
 These included concerns about protected trees, stormwater management, overland flow and bushfire hazard.

 The response from the developer does include some concessions, which is a positive sign that community pressure is working.
 The increase of the park by over 600 sqm, for example.
 However, the plan is still for 90+ high-value detached homes in an area with poor public transport infrastructure.

 This application should not be approved, as it is not compliant with the current planning instruments for the area.
-I’ve written to the Chair of the Council’s City Planning and Suburban Renewal Committee to remind him of the obligation to assess under the law.
-If you agree that Council should not be amending planning instruments to suit developers, you might want to tell the Lord Mayor to demand better for Kooya Rd
+I wrote to the Chair of the Council’s City Planning and Suburban Renewal Committee to remind him of the obligation to assess under the law, and dozens of community members wrote to the Lord Mayor to tell him that Council should not be amending planning instruments to suit developers.
+People that wrote to the Lord Mayor didn't receive replies until after the Council election and, perhaps unsurprisingly given their record to date, his response said nothing of substance.

 Draft changes to Local Government Infrastructure Plan give up community use